 This 7 day Nagaland and Assam Aoling festival tour takes you from the plains to deep inside Nagaland, high up in the Patkai hills.
-During the second part of this Aoleang festival tour, you experience the deep-rooted tribal culture of the headhunting tribe of Nagaland, the Konyak.
+During the second part of this Aoleang festival trip, you experience the deep-rooted tribal culture of the headhunting tribe of Nagaland, the Konyak.
 From living with the last surviving head-hunting tribes to eating and celebrating with them, this leg of the trip in Nagaland will be full of merry-making and a lot of fun.
 Songs, dance, various competitions – you name it.
 And the Assam – leg of the tour will be no less.
 Very interesting in a different way with its unique satras, craftsmanship, and pottery.
 Calm, peaceful and in the laps of nature – in the Majuli islands.

 Aoling Festival Tour 2020 – Kaziranga, Majuli, and Mon

-The detailed itinerary of the Aoling festival tour including Kaziranga National Park and the Majuli Islands will be as follows:
+The detailed itinerary of the Aoling festival package tour including Kaziranga National Park and the Majuli Islands will be as follows:

 - Day 1 – Guwahati – Kaziranga